onur-zengin/python-cisco-iosxr/README.md

 - Test removal of a node during runtime
 - Test non-existent acl configuration on the router
 - Test int util. of a 100G interface
+- Test the main() function and operation under simulation_mode

 - Compare int util. formula against RFC2819 (obsoletes RFC1757)
 - Check mem util. after long run

-- Revise the main() function (--dryrun doesn't work - test it again)
 - Revise critical logging for interface block / unblock failures.
 Include interface name(s) in the alert.
 Done - not tested.
 - SSH failure alerts need to indicate where exactly it failed.
 Probing or Configuration.
 Done - not tested.
 - Test sys.exc_info()[:2] logging with 3 parameters